ShaAnder/WeRevo/TESTING.md

 Throughout the entire build testing was on going, each new feature was rigorously tested to make sure it was working when used.

-To aid in development google dev tools, as well as lighthouse and the w3 validators were utilized to ensure everything worked to standard
+To aid in development google dev tools, as well as lighthouse, the w3 validators, spellcheck and disabiliy view plugins were utilized were utilized to ensure everything worked to standard

 I also went through each page and tested the features vs my established user stories to ensure it was all working correctly